Brunswick (NYSE:BC) Updates FY21 Earnings Guidance

-Brunswick (NYSE:BC) issued an update on its FY21 earnings guidance on Thursday morning.
+Brunswick (NYSE:BC) updated its FY21 earnings guidance on Thursday.
 The company provided earnings per share guidance of $7.30-7.60 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.41.
 The company issued revenue guidance of $5.4-5.6 billion, compared to the consensus revenue estimate of $5.04 billion.Brunswick also updated its FY 2021 guidance to 7.300-7.600 EPS.

-Brunswick (NYSE:BC) last issued its quarterly earnings results on Wednesday, April 28th.
-The company reported $2.24 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.46 by $0.78.
-The business had revenue of $1.43 billion during the quarter, compared to analyst estimates of $1.21 billion.
-Brunswick had a net margin of 8.40% and a return on equity of 27.10%.
-The business’s revenue was up 48.4% compared to the same quarter last year.
-During the same quarter in the previous year, the firm earned $0.96 earnings per share.
-As a group, sell-side analysts forecast that Brunswick will post 4.76 earnings per share for the current year.
+A number of research analysts recently weighed in on BC shares.
+B. Riley raised their target price on shares of Brunswick from $122.00 to $135.00 and gave the company a buy rating in a report on Friday.
+Truist raised their target price on shares of Brunswick from $110.00 to $125.00 in a report on Friday.
+BMO Capital Markets raised their target price on shares of Brunswick from $95.00 to $105.00 and gave the company a market perform rating in a report on Friday.
+Raymond James raised their target price on shares of Brunswick from $109.00 to $122.00 and gave the company an outperform rating in a report on Friday.
+Finally, Robert W. Baird raised their target price on shares of Brunswick from $100.00 to $115.00 and gave the company an outperform rating in a report on Friday.
+Three investment analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company.
+The stock has a consensus rating of Buy and a consensus price target of $101.06.

-Several research firms have weighed in on BC.
-BMO Capital Markets boosted their target price on shares of Brunswick from $95.00 to $105.00 and gave the company a market perform rating in a research note on Friday.
-Truist boosted their target price on shares of Brunswick from $110.00 to $125.00 in a research note on Friday.
-Truist Securities boosted their target price on shares of Brunswick from $110.00 to $125.00 and gave the company a buy rating in a research note on Friday.
-Raymond James boosted their target price on shares of Brunswick from $109.00 to $122.00 and gave the company an outperform rating in a research note on Friday.
-Finally, TheStreet upgraded shares of Brunswick from a c+ rating to a b+ rating in a research note on Thursday.
-Three analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company.
-The company has an average rating of Buy and an average price target of $101.06.
+The business also recently announced a quarterly dividend, which will be paid on Tuesday, June 15th.
+Shareholders of record on Tuesday, May 18th will be paid a $0.335 dividend.
+This is an increase from Brunswick’s previous quarterly dividend of $0.27.
+This represents a $1.34 dividend on an annualized basis and a yield of 1.25%.
+The ex-dividend date of this dividend is Monday, May 17th.
+Brunswick’s dividend payout ratio is currently 24.94%.

-In related news, VP Christopher F. Dekker sold 3,500 shares of the company’s stock in a transaction dated Tuesday, February 16th.
+In other Brunswick news, VP Christopher F. Dekker sold 3,500 shares of the company’s stock in a transaction dated Tuesday, February 16th.
 The shares were sold at an average price of $91.72, for a total value of $321,020.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Corporate insiders own 0.70% of the company’s stock.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+0.70% of the stock is owned by corporate insiders.

 Brunswick Company Profile